 A summary of citizen comments on this action plan, along with HCD's responses, is in Appendix c of this document.
-For more information, citizens can refer to HCD's citizen participation plan that can be found at HCD Website.
+For more information, citizens can refer to HCD's citizen participation plan that can be found on HCD's website.